 If you are provided with a user identification code, password or any other piece of information as part of the ABPI’s security procedures, you must treat such information as confidential, and not disclose it to any third party.
 The ABPI reserves the right to disable any user identification code or password, whether chosen by you or the ABPI, at any time, if in the ABPI’s opinion you have failed to comply with any of the provisions of these Terms and Conditions.
 Anyone using this website with your user identification code or password will be deemed to have done so with your permission and you will be liable for their use of this website as if they were you.
 Such liability shall include but not be limited to liability for comments left on the website and bookings made and registered for ABPI events or exams.

 These Terms and Conditions and the use of this website are governed by English law.

 The English courts will have exclusive jurisdiction over any dispute or claim arising from, or related to, a visit to our site although we retain the right to bring proceedings against you for breach of these conditions in your country of residence or any other relevant country.

 If any part of these Terms and Conditions shall be found to be unlawful, void or unenforceable, that part shall be able to be removed and shall not affect the validity and enforceability of any remaining parts.

-The Association of the British Pharmaceutical Industry, 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.
+The Association of the British Pharmaceutical Industry, registered company no. 09826787 of 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.